ROCm/HIP/docs/reference/kernel_language.md

 - Math functions resembling those in the "math.h" header included with standard C++ compilers
 - Built-in functions for accessing specific GPU hardware capabilities

 This section describes the built-in variables and functions accessible from the HIP kernel.
-It’s intended for readers who are familiar with Cuda kernel syntax and want to understand how HIP is different.
+It’s intended for readers who are familiar with CUDA kernel syntax and want to understand how HIP is different.

 Features are marked with one of the following keywords:
-- **Supported**---HIP supports the feature with a Cuda-equivalent function
+- **Supported**---HIP supports the feature with a CUDA-equivalent function
 - **Not supported**---HIP does not support the feature
 - **Under development**---the feature is under development but not yet available